-Admission to the university is highly competitive, applicants are asked to indicate their first and second choices for a curriculum, including undeclared majors within a college, or, if undecided, to indicate their choice of participating in the First Year College.
+Admission to the university is highly competitive.
+Applicants are asked to indicate their first and second choices for a curriculum, including undeclared majors within a college, or, if undecided, to indicate their choice of participating in First Year College.
 Applicants not admitted in their first curriculum choice will be reviewed for admission in their second curriculum choice.
-The admissions decision is based on a holistic review of the complete application.
+The admissions decision is based on a holistic review of a complete application.
 Of primary importance is the high school record, including the level and difficulty of the courses taken, the overall grade point average, rank in class, and scores on the SAT or the ACT.
 Extracurricular involvement, leadership, and many other factors are also considered.

 In addition, the Board of Governors of the University of North Carolina System has determined that the Minimum Course Requirements (MCR) for all constituent institutions, including NC State, shall include a high school diploma or its equivalent and the following course units taken in high school:

 - Two units in a language other than English

 - Four course units of mathematics in any of the following combinations:

 - Algebra I and II, Geometry, and one unit beyond Algebra II